wilsonmar/wilsonmar.github.io/_posts/2023-04-03-weather-info.md

 3. Outdoor Sensor Array Low Battery Indicator
 4. Outdoor Sensor Array Signal Quality

-5. Outdoor Temperature (shown with the larger ring) is measured in Centigrade or Fereinheght by therometers.
+5. Outdoor Temperature (shown with the larger ring) is measured in Centigrade or Fahrenheit by therometers.
 Above and below the current temp. in large numbers in the middle is the high of the day on top and low temp. of the day on the bottom.
 The time of day when that's recalculated can be set in Settings.

 6. <strong>Humidity</strong> is the <strong>percentage</strong> of water vapor in the air divided by the <a href="#dewpoint">Dew Point</a>.